kckishan/kckishan.github.io/content/author/admin/_index.md

 +++

-Kishan KC is a fourth-year Ph.D. student in Computing and Information Science at the Golisano College of Computing and Information Sciences, Rochester Institute of Technology (RIT).
-I am a Graduate Research Assistant at the Use-Inspired Computational Intelligence (LUCI) Lab under the supervision of Dr. Anne Haake and Dr. Rui Li.
+I am a fourth-year Ph.D. student in the GCCIS program at the Rochester Institute of Technology (RIT).
+I am a Graduate Research Assistant at the Lab of Use-Inspired Computational Intelligence (LUCI) under the supervision of [Dr. Anne Haake](https://www.rit.edu/directory/arhics-anne-haake) and [Dr. Rui Li](https://ruililuci.com).

 **Research**\
-My current research focuses on link prediction in (biomedical) networks using network embedding and neural architecture inference approaches.
-In general, I am interested in building (or inferring) machine/deep learning approaches to integrate heterogeneous information about biological entities with their graph structure (provided by the known links) to predict the missing links in the networks.
+My research aims in developing data-driven models by incorporating relational inductive bias to represent and interpret the complex interplay between various components in a biological system.
+Specifically, my Ph.D. focuses on graph representation learning and neural architecture inference to predict the missing interactions in the (biomedical) networks.